MihailRis/VoxelEngine-Cpp/doc/en/scripting.md

     iendpoint: vec3, -- position of the block hit by the ray
     length: number, -- ray length
-    normal: vec3, -- normal vector of the surface hit by the ray } or nil
+    normal: vec3, -- normal vector of the surface hit by the ray [optional] dest: table -- destination table
+} or nil
 ```

-Casts a ray from the start point in the direction of dir.
+Casts a ray from the start point in the direction of *dir*.
 Max_distance specifies the maximum ray length.

 The function returns a table with the results or nil if the ray does not hit any block.

+The result will use the destination table instead of creating a new one if the optional argument specified.

 ## *item* library